Article

 }

 I load the model from TFHub which is why I need to let TensorFlow.js know through fromTFHub: true.
 To warm the model up, I pass zeros with a few specific values.
-1 is the batch size, 244 is both the width and the height of the image and 3 is the number of color channels (reg, green and blue).
+1 is the batch size, 244 is both the width and the height of the image and 3 is the number of colour channels (reg, green and blue).
 Once the MobileNet feature model is loaded I define the model head:

 loadMobileNetFeatureModel().then(() => {